nutanixdev/code-samples/python/v4api_client/README.md

 Code sample to demonstrate use of the new Nutanix v4 APIs via Python client.

+## Recommendations

+These demos are specifically for environments where the use of Nutanix v4 SDKs is not possible.
+Where possible, it is recommended to use and implement the Nutanix v4 SDKs.

 ## Usage

 - Create and activate a Python virtual environment: